jackadam1981/ChromeEc/docs/core_runtime.md

 interrupt.

-Note: as a consequence of this implementation, when the 64-bit timestamp is read in interrupt context in an handler having a higher priority than the timer IRQ (which is somewhat rare), the high 32-bit word might be incoherent (off by one).
+Note: as a consequence of this implementation, when the 64-bit timestamp is read in interrupt context in a handler having a higher priority than the timer IRQ (which is somewhat rare), the high 32-bit word might be incoherent (off by one).

 ### timer event